jhave/Wavenet-for-Poem-Generation/README.md

 python generate_Oct13.py --samples 6000 --wavenet_params=wavenet_params_ORIG_dilations256_skipChannels2048.json ./logdir/train/2016-10-15T20-46-39/model.ckpt-15691
 ```

-Passing `--save_every` in addition to `--text_out_path` will save the in-progress wav file every n samples.
+Passing `--save_every` will save the file every n samples.
 I  have used this to create a typewriter like effect where line after line appears in rapid succession.
 Has potential for performance.
 ```
-python generate.py --text_out_path=mytext.txt --save_every 2000 --samples 1500 model.ckpt-1000
+python generate.py --save_every 100 --samples 1500 model.ckpt-1000
 ```

 Fast generation is enabled by default.